-He was initially located after US intelligence officials tracked one of his couriers after almost two decades of the manhunt.
-After the Bin Laden hideout was located in Abbottabad, Pakistan, President Obama met with national security top advisers to formulate a plan of action.
+He was initially located after U.S. intelligence officials tracked one of his couriers after almost two decades of the manhunt.
+After the CIA found the Bin Laden hideout in Abbottabad, Pakistan, President Obama met with national security top advisers to formulate a plan of action.
 During the next six weeks, he and the advisors met four times.

 Training and preparations

-Training for US Navy SEALs Team Six also known as DEVGRU began following the national security meeting held on March 22nd, 2011.
-Special training facilities resembling the Bin Laden’s compound were set up on both coasts.
-In April 2011 the plans progressed and the Navy SEAL teams began specific training using various tactical approaches on a replica of the Waziristan Mansion compound.
+Training for U.S. Navy SEALs Team 6, also known as DEVGRU, began following the national security meeting held on March 22, 2011.
+JSOC set up special training facilities resembling Bin Laden’s compound on both coasts.
+In April 2011, the plans progressed, and the Navy SEAL teams began specific training using various tactical approaches on a replica of the Waziristan Mansion compound.

 Operation Neptune Spear

-On May 1, 2011, the US Navy SEALs DEVGRU team made a world’s headlines.
-After they landed in the backyard of the compound, Navy SEALs used explosives to breach the walls of the compound and proceeded to attack its structures.
-Despite receiving open fire, they were able to neutralize the guards and then proceeded in clearing buildings throughout the compound.
+On May 1, 2011, Operation Neptune Spear went off, and the U.S. Navy SEALs DEVGRU team made the world’s headlines.
+After they landed in the backyard of the compound, Navy SEALs used explosives to breach the compound’s walls and proceeded to attack its structures.
+Despite being under direct fire, they neutralized the guards and then moved in, clearing buildings throughout the compound.

 Bin Laden’s couriers on the first floor were killed, and additional personnel and women and children encountered on the second and third floors were captured and secured in place with zip ties.
 Once the raid was over, SEALs moved them outside.